midGitub/git-loader/README.md

-<h1>Git-Loader</h1>
+# Git-Loader

-Tiny Shell Program for Linux, downloading GitHub project files
+Tiny Shell Program for Linux, Mac
+ - run your terminal
+ - run ./git-loader.sh
+ - enter url of your repository + click enter
+ - it will be automatically downloaded

+# License

 Copyright By Ziyaddin Sadigov